-Richard Hollander serves as Chairman of the Board and control person of Aristotle Boston, Aristotle Credit, Aristotle Capital, Aristotle Atlantic, MetWest Ventures, LLC and MetWest Realty Advisors, LLC.
+Richard Hollander serves as Chairman of the Board and control person of Aristotle Boston, Aristotle Credit, Aristotle Capital, Aristotle Atlantic, and Aristotle Pacific.
 Mr. Hollander is an Indirect Owner of Aristotle Boston.
-Richard Schweitzer, an Indirect Owner of Aristotle Boston, serves as Senior Partner of Aristotle Boston, Senior Partner of Aristotle Credit, Senior Partner of Aristotle Atlantic, Senior Partner of Aristotle Investment and President and Trustee for AFST and serves as Chief Financial Officer ("CFO") and Chief Operating Officer ("COO") of Aristotle Capital.
+Mr. Hollander is also Director of the Board of Directors of Aristotle Pacific and a Director and control person for MetWest Ventures and MetWest Realty Advisors.
+Richard Schweitzer, an Indirect Owner of Aristotle Boston, serves as Senior Partner of Aristotle Boston, Senior Partner of Aristotle Credit, Senior Partner of Aristotle Atlantic, an Executive Committee member of Aristotle Pacific, an Authorized Officer of Aristotle Investment, and President and Trustee at AFST.
+He serves as Chief Financial Officer ("CFO") and Chief Operating Officer ("COO") of Aristotle Capital.
 Mr. Schweitzer also serves as CFO & COO of MetWest Ventures, LLC, MetWest Realty Advisors, LLC and MetWest Properties, LLC.
-Gary Lisenbee, an Indirect Owner of Aristotle Boston, serves as Senior Partner for Aristotle Boston as well as a Senior Partner of Aristotle Credit and Aristotle Atlantic and serves as Vice Chairman of Aristotle Capital.
-Michelle Gosom, Chief Compliance Officer ("CCO") of Aristotle Boston, also serves as CCO of Aristotle Capital, Aristotle Atlantic and Aristotle Investment.
-Aristotle Capital, Aristotle Credit, Aristotle Atlantic, Aristotle Boston and Aristotle Investment also share supervised persons.
+Michelle Gosom, Chief Compliance Officer ("CCO") of Aristotle Boston, also serves as CCO of Aristotle Capital, Aristotle Atlantic and Aristotle Credit.
+Aristotle Capital, Aristotle Credit, Aristotle Atlantic, Aristotle Boston, Aristotle Pacific and Aristotle Investment also share supervised persons.

 Certain employees of Aristotle Capital will be performing certain distribution and administrative functions on behalf of Aristotle Credit, Aristotle Atlantic, Aristotle Boston and Aristotle Investment.
-The employees of Aristotle Capital who are performing certain administrative and/or distribution functions for Aristotle Credit, Aristotle Atlantic, Aristotle Boston, and Aristotle Investment will not devote their full time to the clients of Aristotle Credit, Aristotle Atlantic, Aristotle Boston and Aristotle Investment.
-This creates a conflict of the allocation of the time that Aristotle Capital's employees devote to Aristotle Credit, Aristotle Atlantic, Aristotle Boston and Aristotle Investment.
+The employees of Aristotle Capital who are performing certain administrative and/or distribution functions for Aristotle Credit, Aristotle Atlantic, Aristotle Boston, and Aristotle Investment will not devote their full time to the clients of Aristotle Credit, Aristotle Credit,